haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 It is thus hard to do this work with volunteers only, because it is emphatically *not* `"itch scratching" <https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar>`_ work where incremental progress leads immediate incremental benefits to the contributor.

 The Haskell Foundation's support in getting this "over the finish line", at which point the community *will* benefit, and benefit greatly, is thus a crucial way we can surmount the coordination failure the lack of incremental payoff causes.

+.. [#intra]
+  It might sound like the goal is only different usages within GHC, but remember that ``template-haskell`` is a separate library used by users of Haskell not just developers of Haskell.
+  A goal of at least some usage outside GHC was always there.

 Problem Statement
 =================